 Dr MJ feels the same.
 “I would like to see the back of dramatic treatments like the fox eye and nose thread trends - they're just not a good aesthetic.
 The fox eye is very exaggerated and doesn’t really fit with the natural beauty of people.
 Threads are often used to achieve the look but are yanked so high, the results are very transient and not sustainable - and they’re just not sensible.
 They only last a couple of weeks and can do a huge amount of damage - like nose threads.

 With regards to nose threads, they carry a huge risk of infection, and the dramatic results you see are often photoshopped.
 They're not sustainable and settle after one to two weeks.

 I’m not saying that all threads are bad.
 I do loads of them.
 Treatments like midface threads are wonderful for the right person.
 As are brow lift threads - as long as you’re not trying to yank your brows into a different postcode.
 They work really well and are supposed to give a nice, subtle arch of the brow, without making you look like Maleficent.
 I’d really like to see patients have a more balanced view of aesthetic treatments rather than the extremes of looks.
 Subtleness is better.”

 So, there we go!
 Skincare and subtle aesthetic treatments will be huge in 2021.
 You heard it here first!
-For more information on the tweakments above you can check out our handy treatment guides, and if you want to get yourself booked in with a safe and verified medically qualified practitioner, Glowday is here for you!
+For more information on the tweakments above you can check out our handy treatment guides, and if you want to book a consultation with a safe and verified medically qualified practitioner, Glowday is here for you!